-Mr. Shah began his legal career at Epstein Becker Green.
-Before rejoining the firm in October 2017, he served as Senior Counsel and Chief Privacy and Security Officer at an oncology membership society where he strengthened enterprise-wide privacy and security, helped establish a big data initiative focused on improving quality of care by harnessing cancer patient medical information, and built data sharing trust networks among the oncology community.
+During law school, Alaap worked with the U.S. Department of Health and Human Services (HHS), Office of General Counsel, where he provided legal counsel and support to all agencies and programs under the Public Health Division of HHS.
+He began his legal career at Epstein Becker Green and later served as Senior Counsel and Chief Privacy and Security Officer at an oncology membership society, where he strengthened enterprise-wide privacy and security, helped launch a Big Data company focused on improving quality of care by harnessing real world cancer patient medical information, and built data sharing trust networks among the oncology community, before rejoining the firm in October 2017.